Sam-Osian/submission-joss/paper/paper.md

 # Summary

-Prevention of Future Death (PFD) reports are the official mechanism by which coroners in England and Wales alert individuals, organisations, and agencies to circumstances that may lead to further deaths.
-Each report sets out the context of an individual case, details the factors believed to have contributed, and identifies concerns that, if addressed, could prevent similar tragedies in the future.
+Prevention of Future Death (PFD) reports are how coroners in England and Wales alert others to circumstances that may lead to further deaths.
+Each report sets out the context of an individual case, factors contributing to their death, and concerns that, if addressed, could prevent similar tragedies from taking place.

 While these documents represent a rare, ground-level view into public safety risks, research involving PFD reports has been notoriously challenging.
-The process of assembling a usable dataset demands extensive manual effort: locating, downloading, and extracting information from thousands of inconsistently formatted documents, many only available as scanned images.
-This labour-intensive process has placed effective analysis out of reach for many researchers and policymakers.
+Assembling a usable dataset requires extensive manual effort: downloading, screening, and extracting information from thousands of inconsistently formatted documents.
+This has placed effective analysis out of reach for many.

-*PFD Toolkit* is a Python package developed to overcome these barriers.
+*PFD Toolkit* is a Python package designed to overcome these barriers.
 It automates the end-to-end workflow of loading, screening, and analysing PFD data.
-By combining large language models (LLMs) and Vision-LLMs, the toolkit extracts structured information from both text and scanned reports.
-Users can perform plain-English searches of reports, assign custom thematic labels, and extract features at scale, enabling timely analysis and rapid policy responses.
+Using large language models (LLMs) and Vision-LLMs (supporting both proprietary and open source models), it extracts structured information from text and scanned reports.
+Users can perform natural language searches of reports, discover recurring themes, and extract features at scale for rapid analysis.

 # Statement of need